-Charmingly tucked away in the lovely Garbatella neighborhood (a typical Roman working-class area I’ve already written about), this vegan restaurant in Rome is a stylish bistro offers a selection of original and refined courses such as amuse-bouche of Marsala-flavoured chestnuts, vegan goulash with potatoes, or radish dumplings with veg cheese and toffee onions, just to give you a hint on what to expect.
+Charmingly tucked away in the lovely Garbatella neighborhood (a traditional Roman working-class area), this vegan restaurant in Rome is a stylish bistro that offers a selection of original and refined courses such as amuse-bouche of Marsala-flavoured chestnuts, vegan goulash with potatoes, or radish dumplings with veg cheese and toffee onions, just to give you a hint on what to expect.

 Here you can relax and enjoy true delicacies matched by top-notch wines in a candle-lit atmosphere.
 They also have a selection of gluten-free dishes.

 - Address: Via delle Sette Chiese 160